soundpress/RulesOfNYC/docs/c35/index.rst

 "Covered expenditure" means an expenditure directly related to the design, production, or distribution of a covered communication.
 An expenditure made during the ordinary conduct of business in connection with covering or carrying a news story, commentary, or editorial by any broadcasting station (including a cable television operator, programmer, or producer), website, newspaper, magazine, or other periodical publication, including any internet or electronic publication, is not a covered expenditure.

-"Electioneering communication" means a communication that: (1) is disseminated by radio, television, cable, or satellite broadcast, a paid advertisement such as in a periodical or on a billboard, or a mass mailing; (2) is disseminated within 30 days of a covered primary or special election, or within 60 days of a covered general election; and (3) refers to one or more clearly identified ballot proposals or candidates for a covered election.
-Electioneering communication shall not include a campaign-related communication made by an organization operating and remaining in good standing under § 501(c)(3) of the Internal Revenue Code of 1986.
+"Electioneering communication" means a communication that: (1) is disseminated by radio, television, cable, or satellite broadcast, is a paid advertisement, or is a mass mailing; (2) is disseminated within 60 days of a covered primary, general, or special election; and (3) refers to one or more clearly identified ballot proposals or candidates for a covered election.
+Electioneering communication does not include a candidate-related communication made by an organization operating and remaining in good standing under § 501(c)(3) of the Internal Revenue Code of 1986.

 "Entity" means an entity as defined in § 1052(a)(15)(a)(ii) of the Charter.